EvanHerman/timeline-express/readme.txt

 5. Timeline Express full settings page

 == Changelog ==

+= 1.2.7.1 - June 3rd, 2016 =
+- Quick patch to completely remove any RSS feed dependency (which was not well thought out to begin with).
+- Added missing class to the announcement image on single templates.

 = 1.2.7 - May 24th, 2016 =
 * Bumped version numbers.